At Hallmark, sustainable business practices are both a longtime tradition and a promise for the future.

 Trees from well-managed forests are among our most renewable resources.
 For several years Hallmark has specified that paper for Hallmark North America products come from forests meeting the standards of third-party certification programs.

 In addition, many Hallmark greeting cards sold in North America contain 20% or more recycled fiber.
-The stock used for the base of paper plates and cores of roll wrap contains 100% recycled content.
+The stock used for cores of roll wrap contains 100% recycled content.

 We have experimented with non-tree stock and with novel sources of recycled material, such as scraps from the manufacture of envelopes.
 So far, the results have met with limited consumer favor, but we continue to explore alternatives.